Rural Tobacco Use & the Point of Sale

 Due to the many restrictions placed on cigarette advertising, the tobacco industry focuses their marketing dollars on point-of-sale tobacco (POS) marketing and promotion.
 Tobacco use rates are higher among rural communities, people in lower socioeconomic statuses, and racial/ethnic minority groups, and yet these vulnerable populations are targeted by the tobacco industry.
 For example, external POS advertisements disproportionately target economically disadvantaged African American communities., A study conducted in 2014 sampled retailers from rural and urban communities of Ohio to determine differential POS marketing tactics in association with community-level demographics.
 Results from the study also show that urban areas experience greater POS marketing for alternative products while rural areas receive marketing for cigarettes and smokeless tobacco.
 Smokeless tobacco products were also targeted towards neighborhoods with more white residents, while lower-income neighborhoods and neighborhoods with more African American residents had more inducements to start smoking and keep smoking.
 A 2008 Boston study also found that increased tobacco marketing was generally associated with communities with more low-income residents and African Americans.
 These studies reinforce the importance of understanding how environmental cues affect disparities in tobacco use.
 Differential marketing dependent on a community’s demographics may perpetuate already existing tobacco-related health disparities.
 This presents a need to research how low-income, rural communities are affected specifically, not just in comparison to urban communities.
 Future research should also examine whether these neighborhood trends of targeted marketing dependent on community demographics are mutually exclusive or concurrent.

 Differences in the tobacco retailer landscape in urban and rural areas also affect how adolescents are exposed to tobacco.
+Product availability may differ – for example, a 2017 study in California found that stores in rural areas were more than twice as likely to sell chewing tobacco and roll-your-own tobacco than stores in non-rural areas.
+In addition, exposure to tobacco retailers and tobacco advertising may differ as well.
 A 2018 survey of rural and urban adolescent males in Ohio was conducted to ascertain the relationship between self-reported tobacco exposures and actual geographically estimated exposure.
 The survey found that rural adolescents had higher self-reported exposure while urban adolescents had more potential to be exposed to tobacco retailers between home and school.
 This suggests that differential tobacco policy will be beneficial for rural and urban communities; rural communities will benefit from POS marketing limitations while urban areas would benefit more from tobacco retailer density limitations.

 Knowing what types of tobacco products are popular and why they continue to be popular specifically in urban or rural areas can help construct comprehensive intervention programs.
 As e-cigarettes are increasing in usage regardless of urban or rural residence, age restriction policies (e.g. raising the minimum legal sales age for all tobacco products, including e-cigarettes, to 21) may help address the rising prevalence rates.
 The FDA should also regulate the promotion and sale of tobacco products more stringently.
 However, these policies can also be implemented at the state and local level as well.
 As suggested by Best Practices for Comprehensive Tobacco Control Programs, interventions to prevent tobacco use among youth should focus on: